in ,

 These kits provide a basic fill-in-the-blank will template along with step-by-step guidance on how to properly prepare the will according to provincial laws and customize it with your personalized information.
 Most also include additional forms, checklists, glossaries and storage information.

-DIY will kits offer an affordable option for those looking to create a simple will befitting their assets and intentions for estate distribution after death.
+Will kits offer an affordable option for those looking to create a simple will befitting their assets and intentions for estate distribution after death.
 They can be purchased from legal stationery stores, office supply retailers, specialized websites and other sources both online and offline.
 Prices generally range from $15-$50.

-For Canadians with minimal assets and straightforward intentions for their estate, DIY will kits allow basic estate planning without incurring expensive legal fees.
+For Canadians with minimal assets and straightforward intentions for their estate, will kits allow basic estate planning without incurring expensive legal fees.
 However, experts recommend exercising caution as will kits have limitations in more complex situations.

 Yes, DIY will kits are entirely legal to use in Canada as long as the finished will meets the legal requirements of the province in which the will-maker resides.
+Four key criteria for any legally valid DIY will in Canada are:

 Eligible Will-Maker